suborbital/docs/website/docs/how-to/se2-js.md

 #### `suborbital.admin.getExecutionResult`

-**Description:** Returns the most recent results (up to 5) produced by the execution of the given extension.
+**Description:** Returns the most recent results (up to 5) produced by the execution of the given plugin.
 **Args:** An object containing `environment`, `userId`, `namespace`, `pluginName`, `version`.
 **Result:**